 International Program Courses.
-Courses with the prefix IPO numbered 495 and 595 are reserved for International Programs study abroad and exchange programs.
+Courses with the prefix IPO (international programs overseas) numbered 495 and 595 are reserved for International Programs study abroad and exchange programs.
 For most programs, participating students register for 18 semester hours.
-Following completion of an international program, undergraduate students receive credit for the study completed, with a minimum of 12 semester hours and a maximum of 12 se mum of 18 semester hours, graduates with a minimum of six semester hours and a maximum of 12 semester hours.
+Following completion of an international program, undergraduate students receive credit for the study completed, with a minimum of 12 semester hours and a maximum of 18 semester hours, graduates with a minimum of six semester hours and a maximum of 12 semester hours.